 Walnuts, Brazil nuts, raisins, cinnamon, and maple syrup

 But you can use what you have on hand!
 Maybe you like dried cranberries, cherries, or other dried/fresh/frozen fruit, and perhaps almonds or nutmeg?
-Maybe agave instead of the maple syrup?
+Or, perhaps, agave instead of the maple syrup?
 Be imaginative!

 - 1/2 Cup rolled oats